View Form(PDF format).

 View All Open Sections for Medical/Allied Health

-This 4-hour course teaches health care professionals the knowledge and skills necessary to insert and maintain peripherally inserted catheters.
-The student will gain hands-on experience and will earn .4 CEUs upon successful completion.
+This four-hour course teaches health care professionals the knowledge and skills necessary to insert and maintain peripherally inserted catheters.
+The student will gain hands-on experience and will earn 0.4 CEUs upon successful completion.

 BLS Healthcare Provider CPR/AED for adult, child and infant is taught using the most current guidelines for healthcare providers and emergency response personnel.
 Qualification is good for two years.

 Instructor course for AHA CPR HealthCare Providers.
 Must be AHA BLS CPR certified to register.
 Students will receive instruction on how to teach the class in week one and then demonstrate proficiency in teaching a class during week two.